 Becca Hopson, Community Development Manager & Accessibility Coordinator

 Becca provides professional and administrative work in planning, organizing, and directing the delivery of technical assistance and financial assistance through grant programs, conferences, and other services statewide.
-Her primary areas include: Accessibility, Arts Operating Support III, and Region 7 grants and support.
+Her primary areas include: Accessibility, Arts in the Parks, and Arts Operating Support III.

 Contact Becca at: firstname.lastname@example.org 317.232.1283